IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

 4. Scroll down and select ``+ Create new connection string``
 5. Think of a name, enter the connection string from step 2 and select ``SQLserver`` as the type.
 Click on ``Ok`` and then on ``Save`` at the top of the page

-Now we need to generate the database schema for the app.
+Now we need to setup the app and database to be able to be accessed from your computer.

 1. Search for the SQL server you created earlier and select it
 2. In the sidebar, select the ``Networking`` and then scroll down and click ``+ Add your client ipv4 address``